appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 * Using **Ctrl-C** in the terminal window where appsody run is executing

-* Running appsody stop from the project directory
+* Running `appsody stop` from the project directory

 ### Debugging your application

-Appsody's debug command provides the same continuous development environment that you get with the run environment, with the addition of running the application in debug and providing the correct configuration to enable remote access from a local debugger.
+Appsody's debug command provides the same continuous development environment that you get with the run environment.
+In addition, the application runs in debug and provides the correct configuration to enable remote access from a local debugger.

 The following steps show you how that works for your application: